Willie Nelson: Early life and education

 Nelson attended Abbott High School, where he was a halfback on the football team, guard on the basketball team, and shortstop in baseball.
 He also raised pigs with the Future Farmers of America.
 While still at school, he sang and played guitar in The Texans, a band formed by his sister's husband, Bud Fletcher.
-The band played in honky tonks, and also had a Sunday morning spot at KHBR in Hillsboro, Texas.
+The band played in honky-tonks, and also had a Sunday morning spot at KHBR in Hillsboro, Texas.
 Meanwhile, Nelson had a short stint as a relief phone operator in Abbott, followed by a job as a tree trimmer for the local electric company, as well as a pawn shop employee.
-After leaving school in 1950, he joined the U.S. Air Force; he served for nine months before being medically discharged because of issues with his back.
-Upon his return in 1952, he married Martha Matthews, and from 1954 to 1956 studied agriculture at Baylor University, where he joined the Tau Kappa Epsilon fraternity, until dropping out to pursue a career in music.
+After leaving school in 1950, he joined the U.S. Air Force; he served for eight months before being medically discharged because of issues with his back.
+Upon his return, he married Martha Matthews in 1952, and from 1954 to 1956 studied agriculture at Baylor University, where he joined the Tau Kappa Epsilon fraternity, until dropping out to pursue a career in music.
 He worked as a nightclub bouncer, autohouse partsman, saddle maker, and tree trimmer again.
 He later joined Johnny Bush's band.

 Nelson moved with his family to Pleasanton, Texas, where he auditioned for a job as a DJ at KBOP.
 The owner of the station, Dr. Ben Parker, gave Nelson the job despite his lack of experience working on radio.
 With the equipment of the station, Nelson made his first two recordings in 1955: "The Storm Has Just Begun" and "When I've Sung My Last Hillbilly Song".
 He recorded the tracks on used tapes, and sent the demos to the local label SARG Records, which rejected them.
 He then had stints working for KDNT in Denton, KCUL, and KCNC in Fort Worth, where he hosted The Western Express, taught Sunday school, and played in nightclubs.
 He then decided to move to San Diego but, when he was unable to find a job there, he hitchhiked to Portland, Oregon, where his mother lived.
 When nobody picked him up, he ended up sleeping in a ditch before hopping a freight train bound for Eugene.
 A truck driver drove him to a bus station and loaned him $10 for a ticket to reach Portland.